openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-The Credential Issuer SHOULD return a Credential for each of the keys provided in the `attested_keys` claim of the `attestation`.
+The Credential Issuer SHOULD issue a Credential for each cryptographic public key specified in the `attested_keys` claim within the `key_attestation` parameter.

 ### Verifying Proof {#verifying-key-proof}